telerik/xamarin-forms-docs/knowledge-base/datagrid-sorting-remote-data-when-using-lod.md

 }
 ```

-##### Consideration
+#### SortDescriptor Changes

-The last thing to consider in this scenario is "what the user adds/removes a FilterDescriptor"?
+The last thing to consider in this scenario is "what happens when the user adds/removes a FilterDescriptor"?
 If the DataGrid is loading pre-sorted data, then the sort was removed, you cannot incrementally add unsorted data on top.
 You will eventually get a conflict when the same item is added again.

+To handle this, you can subscribe to the **SortDescriptors.CollectionChanged** event handler.
+In there, take the following steps:

+1. Clear all the existing items from the DataGrid's ItemsSource first (you dont want to mix unsorted with sorted data).
-To handle this, you can subscribe to the SortDescriptors.CollectionChanged event handler.
-In there, Clear all the existing items first.
-Next, check if you need filtering or not as was done in the Load On Demand event handler.
-Then finally load the same number of items that was already in the DataGrid.
+2. Check if you need filtering or not as was done in the Load On Demand event handler.
+3. Finally, load the same number of items that was already in the DataGrid.

 Here's what that looks like for the example.